 This method of transplanting hair with the use of local anesthesia with LITE™ IV sedation results in higher hair density, because there are less complications, and is also less taxing on the patient as well.
 Keep in mind: the more properly transplanted hair grafts there are, the more successful the hair restoration becomes.

 In addition to using local anesthesia with LITE™ IV sedation, Dr. Prasad increases hair graft survival by using the Hair Regeneration treatment.
 While Hair Regeneration is a non-surgical treatment for thickening thinning hair and stopping further hair loss on its own, it can be used during or after a hair transplant to increase graft survival, heal the donor area, thicken native hair, and prevent the need for multiple hair transplants.
-You can learn more about the Hair Regeneration non-surgical treatment here.
+Follow the link to learn more about Hair Regeneration non-surgical treatment.